US Republicans force Liz Cheney out of party leadership after Trump criticism | DW | 12.05.2021

 Trump was acquitted due to the Republican support of the president.

-She had clashed with Trump before, disagreeing with the withdrawal from Syria andhim attacking Dr. Anthony Fauci over the pandemic.
-Cheney continued to push back against Trump's influence on the Republican party, penning a column in the Washington Post newspaper that said the GOP was at a "turning point."
+Cheney had clashed with Trump before, disagreeing with the withdrawal from Syria andhim attacking Dr. Anthony Fauci over the pandemic.
+She continued to push back against Trump's influence on the Republican party, penning a column in the Washington Post newspaper that said the GOP was at a "turning point."

-"Republicans must decide whether we are going to choose truth and fidelity to the constitution," said Cheney in the column.
+"Republicans must decide whether we are going to choose truth and fidelity to the constitution," said Cheney in the column published May 5.

 Cheney has told Republicans that she intends to remain in Congress and seek re-election in her heavily pro-Trump state of Wyoming.
 The former president has said that he would find a primary challenger to oppose her.